-I made a personal homework book for a 2 year old student I had.
+I made a personal homework book for a 2-year-old student I had.
 He answered “What is it?” by labeling nouns, but had no other functional language.
-He answered with immediate echolalia to everything else someone said to him.
+He answered with immediate echolalia to everything else someone said to him and did not initiate.

 Every day at the end of the therapy session, I put a picture in his book that showed the major activity we did that day.
 His parents were amazing.
 They read that book from start to finish with him every day.

 The related question was on the left-hand side of the page.
-The pictured activity and a phrase or sentence was written under it on the right side of the page.
+The pictured activity and a phrase or sentence were written under it on the right side of the page.

 Involve parents!
 It is worth repeating.
 They know their child best and, together, you will accomplish more.

 Read the list of possible functions for echolalia from Dr. Prizant.
 Then use your data to make a hypothesis about what the child is using the echolalia for.
 This helps you figure out what language to model.